panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 Initial material for {{IntServ}} on IntServ was provided by Ron Bonica.

-Initial material for {{Quick-Start}} on Quick-Start TCP was provided by Michael Scharf.
+Initial material for {{Quick-Start}} on Quick-Start TCP was provided by Michael Scharf, who also provided suggestions to improve this section after it was edited.

 Initial material for {{Source-Quench}} on ICMP Source Quench was provided by Gorry Fairhurst.